pivotal/blog/content/post/gp4k-kubebuilder-tdd.md

 We noted there have been [some issues](https://github.com/kubernetes-sigs/kubebuilder/issues/651) reported related to using the ReconcilerSpy pattern.
 In our estimation, the common issue that users encountered stems from mixing up unit and integration tests.
-Keep in mind the goal is to test the Reconcile() function, not any re-queueing behavior of the ControllerManager or other system component functionality.
-For example, in order to test that a Reconcile() will be re-queued, just verify the returned Result value.
+Keep in mind the goal is to test the `Reconcile()` function, not any re-queueing behavior of the ControllerManager or other system component functionality.
+For example, in order to test that a `Reconcile()` will be re-queued, just verify the returned Result value.

-It seems that since the pattern proved difficult to use properly, Kubebuilder has removed the helper method, and as of yet there is currently no alternative provided.
+It seems that since the pattern proved difficult to use properly, KubeBuilder has removed the helper method, without (as of yet) providing an alternative.
 When used judiciously, we found the benefits of the ReconcilerSpy pattern outweigh the possible issues.

 ### Using `reactive.Client`

 The provided testenv and our custom ReconcilerSpy allowed us to write happy path test cases where we did not encounter errors, but it did not give us a good way to simulate errors.
 The
-[recommendation we found from the Kubebuilder community][kb-issue-920] was to set up the environment to actually produce the desired error.
+[recommendation we found from the KubeBuilder community][kb-issue-920] was to set up the environment to actually produce the desired error.
 For example, Create() the object beforehand in order to cause an error stating that the object already exists when an attempt is made to Create() it again.
 However,